Flaman Rentals Blog

 Wheat may be the crop most customers want to clean, but Bench provides options for a wide spectrum of cereal, oilseed, and pulse crops.
 Priding itself on versatility as well as portability, Bench offers cleaning equipment designed to handle barley, beans, canola, chickpeas, flax, oats, soybeans and sunflowers.

 Flaman also has its own screen distribution facility in Saskatoon.
-As with Bench, we offer an inventory that’s carefully selected to take excellent care of the crops you put in your bins.
+Like Bench, we offer an inventory that’s carefully selected to take excellent care of the crops you put in your bins.

 Kind to Your Commodities.
 Easy on Electricity.